eclipse-kuksa/kuksa-can-provider/mapping/README.md

 Having separate configurations (`dbc2vss` and `vss2dbc`) is needed as wanted value and actual value never are sent by the same DBC signal, they are not even part of the same CAN-frame.

+*This means that `vss2dbc` only can be used for actuators, as only actuators have target values!*

 ## Example mapping files

 Example mapping files for various VSS versions can be found in this folder.